Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelExtensions.md

 ### GetValidationSummary(ViewModelBase viewModel, bool includeChildViewModelValidations)

-Gets the validation summary for the specified viewModel and, if specified, the children as well.This method does not filter on any tag.
+Gets the validation summary for the specified viewModel and, if specified, the children as well.
+This method does not filter on any tag.

 #### Parameters